syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ## Messages (ChatMessage)
 In the chat widget, messages are represented by instances of the [`ChatMessage`] class.
 This class encapsulates the details of each message within the chat interface.
-The [`ChatMessage`] properties allow you to define various aspects of the message, including its content, timing, and sender.
+The properties of the [`ChatMessage`] class allow you to define various aspects of the message, including its content, timing, and sender.

 * The [`text`] property is used to define the text content of the chat message.
 * The [`time`] property is used to specify the timestamp of when the message was sent, typically represented as a